neuronsimulator/nrn/neuron/general/function/io/printf.rst

             signed value of the form -d.dddddde-nn

         g
-            signed value in either `e' or `f' form based on given value and precision.
+            signed value in either 'e' or 'f' form based on given value and precision.
 Trailing zeros and the decimal point are printed only if necessary.